Harold Gosney: Career

-Gosney became a student at Grimsby School of Art in 1954.
+Gosney, having been influenced by Tom Robinson, the art master at Clee Grammar School, became a student at Grimsby School of Art in 1954.
 He completed their Foundation course with such success that, two years later, he was offered a place at the prestigious Slade School of Fine Art.

 He won several prizes whilst studying at the Slade, eventually specialising in theatre design.

 In 1960, Gosney returned to teach at the Grimsby School of Art.
 He became deeply interested in sculpture from this point onwards.

 Gosney has worked in wood and copper with favourite themes being birds, horses and the female form.

 He developed a unique technique for working with sheet metal in three dimensions, exemplified by the life-size Horse and Rider, now permanently on display at Normanby Hall in North Lincolnshire.

 The majority of Gosney's early commissions were collaborations with architects and he has made a significant contribution to public art in Grimsby.